Brand Explicit Consent

 Brand Explicit Consent is relevant for lead forms and comparison sites using real-time bidding actions.

 There are several scenarios where Brand Explicit Consent can be implemented, that fit nicely into current pages and user flows.
-We've defined 4 below, but other scenario's are possible, and are considered in the implementation
+We've defined 3 below, but other scenarios are possible, and are considered in the implementation.

 There are three likely scenarios that Brand Explicit Consent will support.
 Please see the examples below to get a better idea.